GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/updating-large-sets-of-data/en.md

-# Updating large sets of data
+# Lesson 28: Updating large sets of data

 Sometimes we need to update thousands of resources in a single action, as expressed in the following comment (posted on a community group about WordPress):